Skip to contents

 This will require the rJava package to be installed along with a modern version of Java (e.g., \geq v17) to work properly!

 Now that we have either a local or server-based connection object, we can convert the raw hVCF data into a HaplotypeGraph JVM object and bridge the Java reference pointer to R. Before we build the JVM graph object, we need to initialize the JVM and add the JAR files to our environment that are found within the latest distribution of PHGv2.
-If you have not downloaded this, please see instructions here before you continue!
-To initialize, run the following command:

-…where phg/lib/path is the lib directory found within the decompressed release of PHGv2.
+…where phg/path/to/lib is the lib directory found within the decompressed release of PHGv2.
 Now that the JVM has been initialized, we can build the JVM graph using buildHaplotypeGraph() using the local connection object as input:

 graph <- localCon |> buildHaplotypeGraph()